hturnbull93/bank-node/README.md

 Wrote test for withdrawing 1500 from an account with 1000, string returned should say "Insufficient funds".
 Red.

+- Added guard clause to check if the amount to be withdrawn is greater than the current balance, if so return the string.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md